Have an old bookcase in need of a makeover? Here’s how to give it a new life in a nature-inspired transformation.

 It was wide enough to need two pieces to cover the backboard.
 I placed the wallpaper underneath the backboard and used an exacto knife to cut along the edge.

-To match the pattern, I placed the second piece of wallpaper on top of the backboard and made two small cuts at the top and bottom to line it up.
+To match the pattern, I placed the second piece of wallpaper on top of the backboard and made two small cuts at the top and bottom to line it up along the straight edge.

 As wallpaper is heavy paper, I used wallpaper paste rather than decoupage glue to make sure it stuck well.

 It also needed a wobbly foot glueing back on which I did with wood glue.
-I also stained the feet to create a nice balance of the cappuccino brown at the top, middle and bottom.
+Then the last thing I did was to stain the bun feet to create a nice balance of the cappuccino brown at the top, middle and bottom.

 The nature-inspired colours of the paint and stain really complement the colours in the wallpaper.

-What do you think of the boring bookshelf makeover?
+What do you think of this inexpensive bookcase makeover?
 We’ll see if this one flies off the shelves (ba bum tsh) as quickly as the last one… (note from the future, it did, even faster actually!).